Galchutt, North Dakota

 Galchutt is an unincorporated community in Richland County, North Dakota, United States.
 Galchutt is located along the Red River Valley and Western Railroad 12.9 mi, northwest of Wahpeton.

+History

 The village of Galchutt took its name from the owner Hans Galchutt.
 He first built a home, store and grain warehouse in the area in 1882.

-Richland County was created by the Dakota Territory in 1873.
-Original indigenous residents were from the Santee Sioux tribe.
+The population was 65 in 1940.